rajasegar/compack/README.md

 ## Features
 * Separation of concerns by creating separate assets
 * Write your components using the new ES6 syntax
+* Use SASS, LESS or Stylus to preprocess your component css
+* Use JADE, EJS or HAML for templating in your component
+* Bundle one or more components simultaneously
+* Option(s) to specify your component dependencies (i.e., if your components depend on other components)
 * More coming soon...

 ## Command Line Options